-Prostate cancer is one of the most frequentlyoccurring type of cancer, reported in a study from 2003 as the sixth most common cancer in the world and the third most common cancer among men.1 There are 513,000 new cases of prostate cancer was reported globally in the 2000.2 A data from United States in 2011 shows that this disease was diagnosed in 240 thousand men and was the cause of 33 thousand deaths.^{1,3} androgen suppression therapy (AST) is incorporated into the standard treatment of prostate cancer.4 Historically, AST was commonly accomplished by means of surgical procedure or estrogen therapy.
-Advance in AST allows pharmacologic castration using luteinizing hormone-releasing hormone (LHRH) agonist drugs as they offer wider use.
-LHRH agonists therapy was found to lower the number the hospital visits required, medical bill for the treatment, along with mental and physical burden that may occur from the drug injection.5 Although current studies show that the two most common LHRH agonist used in medical setting, Leuprorelin and Goserelin, have relatively equal efficacy, Leuprorelin are comparably more expensive than the latter.
+32 As prostate cancer's progression have long since been found to be dependent on hormones, androgen suppression 33 therapy (AST) is incorporated into the standard treatment of prostate cancer.
+4 Historically, AST was commonly 34 accomplished by means of surgical procedure or estrogen therapy.
+Advance in AST allows pharmacologic 35 castration using luteinizing hormone-releasing hormone (LHRH) agonist drugs as they offer wider use.
+LHRH agonists therapy was found to lower the number the hospital visits required, medical bill for the treatment, along 36 with mental and physical burden that may occur from the drug injection.
+5 Although current studies show that 37 the two most common LHRH agonist used in medical setting, Leuprorelin and Goserelin, have relatively equal 38 efficacy, Leuprorelin are comparably more expensive than the latter.
+39